United States herbicidal warfare research

-Herbicidal warfare research by the U.S. military began during the Second World War with additional research during the Korean War.
+Herbicidal warfare research conducted by the U.S. military began during the Second World War with additional research during the Korean War.
 Interest among military strategists waned before a budgetary increase allowed further research during the early Vietnam War.
 The U.S. research culminated in the U.S. military defoliation program during the Vietnam war known as Operation Ranch Hand.

 World War II

 The use of a chemical or biological agents to destroy Japan's rice was contemplated by the Allies during World War II.
 In 1945 Japan's rice crop was terribly affected by rice blast disease.
 The outbreak as well as another in Germany's potato crop coincided with covert Allied research in these areas.
 The timing of these outbreaks generated persistent speculation of some connection between the events however the rumors were never proven and the outbreaks could have been naturally occurring.

 A U.S. War Departments report notes that "in addition to the results of human experimentation much data is available from the Japanese experiments on animals and food crops".